 - a.
 Coverage The Contractor shall cover post-stabilization care services that are: - a.
 Pre-approved by a plan provider or the MCO; - b.
 Not pre-approved by a plan provider or the MCO, but administered to maintain the member's stabilized condition within one (1) hour of a request to the MCO for pre-approval of further post-stabilization care services; - c.
 Not pre-approved by a plan provider or the MCO, but administered to maintain, improve, or resolve the member's stabilized condition if: - i.
-The MCO does not respond to a request for pre-approval within one (1) hour; - ii.
+The MCO does not respond to a request for pre-approval within one (1) hour: - ii.
 The MCO cannot be contacted; or - iii.
 The MCO and the treating physician cannot reach an agreement concerning the member's care and a plan physician is not available for consultation.
 In this situation, the MCO must give the treating physician the opportunity to consult with a plan physician, and the treating physician may continue with care of the member until a plan physician is reached or until one of the criteria listed below is met. - b.
-Payment In accordance with 42 CFR § 422.113 (c), the Contractor's financial responsibility for post-stabilization care services it has not pre-approved ends when: - i.
+Payment In accordance with 42 CFR § 422.113 (c), the Contractor's financial responsibility for post-stabilization care services it has not pre-approved ends when:

+- i.
 A plan physician with privileges at the treating hospital assumes responsibility for the member's care; - ii.
 A plan physician assumes responsibility for the member's care through transfer; - iii.
 The Contractor and the treating physician reach an agreement concerning the member's care; or, - iv.
 The member is discharged from the facility c.
-Absence of a Clinical Emergency services involved in the screening examination if the presenting symptoms (including pain) were of sufficient severity to have warranted emergency attention under the "prudent layperson" standard, as defined herein.
+Absence of a Clinical Emergency

+If the medical screening examination leads to a determination by the examining physician that an actual emergency medical condition does not exist, the Contractor shall pay for all services involved in the screening examination if the presenting symptoms (including pain) were of sufficient severity to have warranted emergency attention under the "prudent layperson" standard, as defined herein.
 If a member believes that a claim for emergency services has been inappropriately denied by the Contractor, the member may seek recourse through the MCO or State appeal process.